arun-kr-reddy/notes/computer_architecture.md

 - **array organization of memories:** to efficiently store large amounts of data we need:
 - **memory array:** store data
   an `M` bit value can be read/written at each unique `N` bit address and the array will have `2^N` rows and `M` columns, all values can be accessed but only `M` bits at a time
-  example: 2-bit address with 3-bit data
+  example: two-bit address with three-bit data
   ![](./media/computer_architecture/memory_array.png)
 - **address selection logic:** select one row of data
   storage nodes in one column connected to one bitline, address decoder activates only one wordline, content of one line of storage available at output